dwp/kafka-to-hbase/docs/kafka-tutorial-samples.md

 0. This will open a terminal prompt `>`.
 0. Enter values in the form `key:value`
 0. You will see that a given key always goes to the same partition consumer in the other terminals.
 0. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.

+### In terminal two

+0. Stop the consumer with CTRL-C
+0. Run `make tutorial-subscribe-by-group tutorial_topic=my-multi`
+0. Observe as it is currently the only consumer in thr group, it takes all the messages.

+### In terminal three

+0. Stop the consumer with CTRL-C
+0. Run `make tutorial-subscribe-by-group tutorial_topic=my-multi`
+0. Now both consumers are in one group.
+0. As they between them are now at the Head Offset, the second consumer receives no messages.

+### Back in the first terminal

+0. Publish new messages in the form `key:value`
+0. You will see that a given key always goes to the same consumer in the other terminals.
+0. This is beacuse with two consumers each is assigned one partition by the Lead Broker
+0. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.